-It is the policy of the [agencyName] to require members to use the proper level of respiratory protection, as described below, when working in hazardous conditions.
-The level of protection may be increased or decreased by a [Captain] or Incident Commander (IC) based upon their evaluation of the hazard.
+It is the policy of the Superstition Fire & Medical District to require members to use the proper level of respiratory protection, as described below, when working in hazardous conditions.
+The level of protection may be increased or decreased by a Captain or Incident Commander (IC) based upon their evaluation of the hazard.
 Members shall not be required or allowed to enter or work in hazardous conditions without proper respiratory protection and shall be trained in the proper use and care of the devices.